-Looking for a lodge or static caravan at Lakeside Caravan Park, Cheshire?
-This picturesque holiday park is open to families and couples looking to explore the county, its countryside and historic towns and cities.
+Lakeside Caravan Park is a picturesque holiday park is open to families and couples looking to explore the county, its countryside and historic towns and cities.
 It is a pet-friendly park, allowing dog lovers and owners to explore the country trails and walks in the local region with ease.

 The park offers on-site holiday amenities and facilities, as well as a focus on building a laid-back atmosphere.
 Visitors and holidaymakers can take advantage of on-site bar and entertainment facilities, as well as everyday amenities during short stays.
 Its waterside location, as its name suggests, will offer residents opportunities to fish peacefully close to their own holiday properties.